 - We would leave home in the morning and play all day, as long as we were back before it got dark.
 No one was able to reach us all day (no, you couldn’t even text us) and no one minded

 - We did not have Playstations, Wii’s or X-Boxes – no video games at all.
-No 300 channels on TV, no DVD’s or vieotaped movies, no surround sound, no mobile phones, no personal computers, no Internet chat rooms, no MP3 players.
+No 300 channels on TV, no DVD’s or Blu-Ray movies, no streaming, no surround sound, no mobile phones, no computers or tablets, no Internet, no social media.
 We had friends – we went outside and found them.
 We played elastics and street rounders, and sometimes that ball really hurt

 - We fell out of trees, got cut and broke bones and teeth, and there were no lawsuits.
 They were accidents.
 We learnt not to do the same thing again